tactics-osrs/Cleanup-Menu.bat/README.md

 Happy computing!

 This script is open-source and released under the [MIT License](https://opensource.org/licenses/MIT).
 Feel free to use, modify, and distribute this script as per the terms of the license.

+## Warning

+These actions will be executed immediately upon option selection, make sure to check your input before entering your option.
+These commands are powerful and should only be used once you fully understand what exactly each option will do.
+Once you utilize disk cleanup you will not be able to recover what was cleaned.

 ## Support